Quality Software Solutions

-010 Editor - Hex Editor Homepage
+010 Editor - Text/Hex Editor Homepage

 Some binary file formats use variable types that are different from the regular Data Types.
 010 Editor has a powerful syntax for letting you define custom variables in practically any format.
 To build a custom variable, write a custom function that converts a variable into a string.
 This string will be displayed in the Template Results panel as the value for the variable (this custom function is called a read function).
 Optionally, a write function can be written that converts a string in the Template Results panel back to the variable when the variable is edited and Enter is pressed.
-To assign a read and write function to a variable, use the syntax '<read= <function name> [, write= <function name> ] >'after a typedef.
+To assign a read and write function to a variable, use the syntax '<read= <function> [, write= <function> ] >'after a typedef.
 A read function takes as arguments a variable and returns a string.
 A write function takes as arguments a reference to a variable and a string.
 For example, to define a fixed point data type that uses 16 bits (the 8 high bits define the whole part and the 8 low bits define the fractional part), use:

 typedef ushort FIXEDPT <read=FIXEDPTRead, write=FIXEDPTWrite>;